micropython/micropython/docs/samd/pinout.rst

 - I2C 0 at Pin A3/A4
 - I2C 1 at pins 11/13
 - I2C 2 at the pins 4/3
-- I2C 3 at the pins SDA/SCL This is the default I2C device at the SDA/SCl labeled pin
+- I2C 3 at the pins SDA/SCL This is the default I2C device at the SDA/SCl labelled pin
 - I2C 4 at the pins A1/A2
 - I2C 5 at the pins SDA/SCL,